AriFordsham/GHCWiki/testing-patches.md

 ### Configuration files

 `validate` usually starts by `make maintainer-clean` to make sure that everything builds from scratch.
-Furthermore, it ignores the build settings you have put in `mk/build.mk`, and instead uses those in `mk/validate-settings.mk`.
+Furthermore, it ignores the build settings you have put in `mk/build.mk`, and instead uses those in `mk/flavours/validate.mk`.

 You may want to validate a different configuration, e.g. with `GhcLibWays = p`.
 To do that, create a new file `mk/validate.mk` and put those settings in there.
+Settings in `mk/validate.mk` override those from `mk/flavours/validate.mk` (which in turn override those from `mk/config.mk`).

 After you run `validate` your tree will continue to use the same settings.
 The way to get back to using your own `build.mk` is to run `make distclean`.
 Less brutally, simply remove the file `mk/are-validating.mk`.